 Since this garlic naan is so easy to freeze for later, we often end up munching on some whenever I make a chicken gyro salad with tzatziki sauce for an easy lunch.

-If you love eggs in purgatory, you’ll LOVE Shakshuka!
+If you love the idea of poached eggs with some heat, you’ll LOVE Shakshuka!
 Eggs poached in a spicy tomato sauce with garlic naan to sop up that delicious sauce?
 Talk about a perfect brunch combo!

 - ¾ tsp active dry yeast or instant yeast